muhalialbair454/ci3hmvc-websystempenggajian/README.md

 - Run Migration with url http://your-hostname/ci3hmvc-websystempenggajian/migration
 - Open file websystempenggajian.sql in the root folder of the project, run it(Query INSERT)
 - Run Web System Penggajian with url http://your-hostname/ci3hmvc-websystempenggajian/login
-- Enjoy Your Time!!!
+- Enjoy Your Time!!! :coffee:

-# KnownIssues
+## KnownIssues

 - No Issues